DB13W3

 DB13W3 (13W3) is a style of D-subminiature connector used for analog video interfaces.
 The 13 refers to the total number of pins, the W refers to workstation and the 3 refers to the number of high-frequency pins.
-The connector was something of a pseudo-standard for high-end graphical workstations from the early 1990s to the early 2000s.
+The connector became a pseudo-standard for high-end graphical workstations from the early 1990s to the early 2000s.

 Usage

 Video

-The 13W3 connector became something of a pseudo-standard for high-end graphical workstations from the early 1990s to the early 2000s.
+The 13W3 connector became a pseudo-standard for high-end graphical workstations from the early 1990s to the early 2000s.
 Among its primary users included Sun Microsystems, Silicon Graphics (SGI) and IBM (the latter for use with their RISC workstations), as well as some displays from Apple, NeXT and Intergraph.

 Implementations of this connector in terms of pin-out varied widely, not only between different vendors but also between different families of workstations within the same company.
 This led to some complication for corporate buyers and service personnel of these workstations due to peripherals and accessories floating in the marketplace that offered these connectors while intended for only one family of workstations.
 The intentionally closed ecosystem of displays and peripherals for workstations prevented this from becoming a major issue; nonetheless, some companies such as Mitsubishi, Eiki, and Samsung offered third-party displays (and even projectors) for such graphical workstations.

 The 13W3 connector is no longer used with modern displays, having been considered a legacy connector since at least 2006.
 Among the last commercial products sold with the connector were KVM switches.
 It was superseded for use with analog displays by the VGA connector, and as the display market has moved to digital flat panel displays that has in turn been replaced almost entirely by digital connections (DVI, HDMI, or DisplayPort).